Séamus Hickey

 Séamus Hickey (born 2 October 1987) is an Irish sportsperson.
 He played hurling with his local club Murroe-Boher from 2005 to 2019 and is now a member of the Croagh-Kilfinny club.
-He was a member of the Limerick senior inter-county team from 2006 until 2018.
+Hickey was a member of the Limerick senior inter-county team from 2006 until 2018.

 Playing career

 College

 Hickey first came to prominence as a hurler with St. Flannan's College in Ennis, County Clare.
 Having played in every grade as a hurler and Gaelic footballer, he was a left wing-back and centre-back on the college's senior hurling teams that won back-to-back Harty Cup titles in 2004 and 2005.
 On 2 May 2005, Hickey won an All-Ireland medal after a 2-15 to 2-12 defeat of St. Kieran's College from Kilkenny in the final at Semple Stadium.

 University

 During his studies at the University of Limerick, Hickey immediately became involved with the university's hurling team stating: "My induction day as a fresher, they were going looking at lecture halls and timetables.
 I went straight for the GAA office and asked when the Fitzgibbon trials were on!
 I saw it as an extension of school hurling and representing where you go.
 For me, I thought it was natural while developing as a hurler."
 After losing the 2009 Fitzgibbon Cup final at left wing-back to University College Cork in 2009, Hickey was moved to the full-back line with Michael "Brick" Walsh and Paddy Stapleton for UL's 1-17 to 2-11 defeat of the Limerick Institute of Technology in the final on 26 February 2011.